Committee A Members

 Consultant Neurologist, Frenchay Hospital, NBT, Bristol

-Peter is a consultant neurologist working at the neuroscience centre in Bristol & head of department.
-He Regional specialist adviser for Neurology in the South-West.
+Peter is a consultant neurologist working at the neuroscience centre in Bristol.
+He is clinical director for neurosciences in Bristol.
+He is clinical lead for neurology & long term conditions for the south-west Strategic Clinical Network.
+He has been regional specialist adviser for Neurology in the South-West.
 His active research interests are in movement disorders & Parkinson's disease in particular: currently participating in studies funded by the pharmaceutical industry and several MRC funded studies; previous work has included studies involving GDNF infusion in Parkinson's disease.
 Previously audit lead for neurology in the South-West of England and South Wales.

 Dr Sharon Saint Lamont